Arbitration procedures and practice in France: overview

 In principle, disputes relating to public policy issues cannot be arbitrated.
 However, French courts have defined "public policy" very restrictively.
 Parties are free to arbitrate anti-trust and intellectual property disputes, for example.

-To be valid, an arbitration clause must be concluded in relation to a professional activity (Article 2061, Civil Code).
-As a result, certain types of consumer and employment disputes cannot be resolved through arbitration, and any arbitration clauses contained in such contracts will be considered null and void.
+Before November 2016, to be valid, an arbitration clause had to be concluded in relation to a professional activity (old Article 2061, Civil Code).
+As a result, certain types of consumer and employment disputes could not be resolved through arbitration, and any arbitration clauses contained in such contracts were considered null and void.

 However, the Court of Cassation has held that this provision does not apply in the same way to international arbitration (C Cass, First Civil Chamber, 5 Jan 1999, No. 96-21.430, Zanzi).
 For example, in the case of an international employment contract containing an arbitration clause, the French courts considered the arbitration clause not to be null and void but that the employee was nevertheless not prevented from initiating a claim before the French employment courts (as would normally be the case with a valid arbitration clause) (C Cass, Social Chamber, 16 Feb 1999, No. 96-40.643).